 Since working for a short while with the Samos Volunteers Group in September 2016, the situation regarding refugees has changed drastically.
-This video expresses the concerns of two volunteers from four months ago.

 To explain, we worked in a refugee shelter for vulnerable groups, such as families with small children and babies and unaccompanied minors who may be abused inside the camp.
 What we did last time was to contribute to the swimming lesson for children and the women’s english language class.
 As one of the speakers on the video said, teaching english is more like a social event than a lesson.
 To practice speaking another (european) language gives hope that there is a way out of dire compounded conditions.